Attributes of open vs. closed AI explained Top 10 generative AI courses and training resources

 "Generative AI and predictive AI represent distinct paradigms within the realm of artificial intelligence and machine learning," said Bharath Thota, partner in the advanced analytics practice at Kearney, a global strategy and management consulting firm.

-Generative AI focuses on creating new and original content, such as images, text and other media, by learning from existing data patterns.
-It fosters creativity and is valuable in creative fields and novel problem-solving.
+As noted, generative AI focuses on creating new and original content, such as images, text and other media, by learning from existing data patterns.
+It is widely applicable across many fields, from art, music and other creative disciplines to scientific research, drug discovery, marketing and education.

 Predictive AI uses patterns in historical data to forecast future outcomes or classify future events.
 It provides actionable insights and aids in decision-making and strategy formulation.